I help helping professionals revive and get their footing back.

 How is this different from other leadership training?
 This teaches how you show up while applying the new strategies I teach.
 When you're managing crisis after crisis with burned-out staff, you need the capacity to stay steady under pressure, repair relationships when they break, and hold space for others without losing yourself.
 That's what this builds.

 What makes it effective?
-It's built for real life, not ideal conditions—tested in crisis settings with real teams.
+It's built for real life, not ideal conditions and have been tested in crisis settings with real teams.
 It works at three levels simultaneously: your nervous system, your relationships, and your team culture.
 And it meets people with compassion, not judgment.
 When leaders feel supported instead of criticized, they actually implement change.

 Do you work outside Oregon?
 Yes.
 Virtual options available nationwide.
 Oregon-based teams get priority for in-person work.